-The Financial Aid office, located in Mercy Hall, helps graduate students identify sources of financial assistance to help meet the cost of graduate education.
+Student Financial Services, located in Mercy Hall, helps graduate students identify sources of financial assistance to help meet the cost of graduate education.
 Our regular office hours are Monday – Friday, 8:30 a.m. – 4:30 p.m., and special arrangements can be made for appointments outside of the regular hours.

-All graduate students must complete the FAFSA and submit the Graduate Financial Aid Application to our office to be considered for aid.
+All graduate students must complete the FAFSA to be considered for aid.

 If you are an Off-Campus Master's Degree student in the Education Cohort program, please visit the Off-Campus Master's Degree Financial Aid page.

 Applying for Federal Direct Loans